WangHaomao/2019PWC_CV_Challenge/README.md

 # Interface(Web pages)

-In there, we hope the website can help to release tasks more easily.
+In there, we hope the website can help to release tasks more easily(The website is still working).

 ![p01](readme_source/p01.png)